keboola/component-woocommerce/README.md

 ## Generating API keys

 To create or manage keys for a specific WordPress user, go to WooCommerce admin interface > Settings > API > Keys/Apps.
 Click the "Add Key" button.
-In the next screen, add a description and select the WordPress user you would like to generate the key for
-Choose the level of access for this REST API key, which can be Read access.
-Then click the "Generate API Key" button and WooCommerce will generate REST API keys
-These two keys are your Consumer Key and Consumer Secret.
+In the next screen, add a description and select the WordPress user you would like to generate the key for Choose the level of access for this REST API key, which can be Read access.
+Then click the " Generate API Key" button and WooCommerce will generate REST API keys These two keys are your Consumer Key and Consumer Secret.

 ## Configuration